ConfederacyOfGaia/Gaia/way-of-flowing-water.md

 #### 17th level

 You gain the effects of *freedom of movement* at all times.
-This cannot bedispelled.
+This cannot be dispelled.